-To play the F major chord, begin by locating the note F, which is the white key immediately to the left of the three black keys.
-Once you’ve found it, combine F with A and C to create the F major chord.
+To learn chords on piano you need to be able to find the notes on the keyboard.
+To play the F major triad, begin by locating the note F, the white key immediately to the left of the three black keys.
+Once you’ve found it, combine F with A, the white key before the last of the three black keys and C, the white key before the pair of black keys to create the F major chord.

-To play this chord in its root position (basic form) with your right hand, use these fingers:
+This is where to place your fingers for both your left and right hand.
+To play this chord in its root position with your right hand, use these fingers:

 - C – Fifth finger (5)